YukunJ/LeetCode-Practice-by-Tag/Binary Search/33-Search in Rotated Sorted Array.md

         """
         The list looks like:
         [a0, +, + ,..., max, min, +, +, +, an] and a0 > an
-        namely 2 phases of increasing, in between is a steep cliff We use binary search, and need to distinguish which phase we are on
+        namely 2 phases of increasing, in between is a "steep cliff" We use binary search, and need to distinguish 2 scenarios
-        # first phase: the mid is not "under the cliff"
+        # first : the mid is not "under the cliff"
-        # second phase: the mid is "under the cliff"
+        # second : the mid is "under the cliff"

         Time Complexity: O(logn) by binary search
         Space Complexity: O(1)